A-Momin/noteshub/nts/notes_aws.md

         -   Limited query capabilities (no complex queries or joins).
         -   May not support data types beyond strings and binary.

-AWS DynamoDB is a fully managed **Key-Value Stores** NoSQL database service provided by Amazon Web Services (AWS).
-It is designed to handle large volumes of data with low latency and high performance, offering automatic scaling, high availability, and robust security features.
-DynamoDB is particularly well-suited for applications that require consistent, single-digit millisecond response times at any scale.

 #### Terms & Concepts

 -   `Schema`: The term "schema" refers to the structure and organization of the data stored in your DynamoDB tables.
 Unlike traditional relational databases, DynamoDB is a NoSQL database that does not require a fixed schema defined ahead of time.
 Instead, each item (record) within a DynamoDB table can have its own attributes, and different items within the same table can have different attributes.
 -   `Tables`: A DynamoDB table is a collection of items that share the same primary key.
 Tables are used to store and retrieve data in a scalable and durable manner.
 -   `Items`: An item is a collection of attributes that is uniquely identifiable by a primary key.
 In a DynamoDB table, items are the individual records that are stored.
 -   `Atributes`: Attributes are the fundamental data elements stored in a table.
 In DynamoDB, attributes are stored in a flexible schema, meaning that you do not need to define a fixed schema for your table beforehand.
 Instead, you can simply create a table and add or remove attributes as needed when you insert or update items.

     -   Each attribute is made up of a name-value pair.
     -   Attributes can also be used as primary or sort keys to enable fast and efficient queries.
     -   Can also define attribute-level access controls.

 -   `Primary Key`: DynamoDB tables are organized around a primary key composed of one or two attributes, which uniquely identifies the item in the table.
 There are two types of primary keys: partition key and composite key.

     -   `Partition Key`: Also known as a hash key, this is a simple primary key composed of a single attribute.
 DynamoDB uses the partition key value as input to an internal hash function to determine the partition in which an item is stored.